 I’d read that you need to pay a small donation to enter, but I don’t know if it was because I reached at 7AM that I didn’t pay at all.

 There are a few tourist traps here, like the all-famous swing.
 It costs about IDR 150,000 to go on, and I gave it a miss, but it looked like a lot of fun.
 The famous ‘I Love Bali’ sign is set up at one point, as is a little hammock.
 It’s a fun idea to simply walk around the terraces and see what it has to offer.
 And need I mention it makes for some great pictures too?

 2. Campuhan Ridge Walk

-This is a picturesque hike of sorts in Ubud which leads to an expanse of rice fields.
-It’s a lovely paved road surrounded by greenery, and trust me when I say it’s pretty wherever you look.
+This is a very picturesque hike in Ubud which leads to an expanse of rice fields.
+It’s a lovely paved road surrounded by greenery, and it’s pretty wherever you look.
 You’ll pass a little bamboo swing as well, which, again, makes for a bit of fun and some cool pictures.
 I walked up till Karsa Kafe, which opens out into an expanse of shimmering rice fields.
-Grab a fresh coconut and take in those stunning views.
+Grab a fresh coconut, sit back, and take in those stunning views!

 You’d be better off starting early to avoid the sun and bumping into too many tourists, or late evening.